-Madeira is one of those destinations you can’t wait to visit again.
-Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its popular attractions, hidden gems, magical viewpoints and especially – its amazing walking trails.
+One of the most incredible destinations in Portugal, Madeira is one of those destinations you can’t wait to visit again.
+Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its famous attractions, hidden gems, magical viewpoints, and its fantastic walking trails.

 Madeira Levada Walks